ngs-lang/ngs/doc/ngslang.1.md

 * regular expression that did not match, for example `"abc" ~ /XYZ/`

 Unless specified otherwise, all other values are converted to `true`.
-To define how your user-defined types behaves as boolean, define `Bool(x:YOUR_TYPE)` method.
+To define how your user-defined types behave as boolean, define `Bool(x:YOUR_TYPE)` method.

 ## Integers